Indigenous peoples in Quebec: Cree

 The Cree of Quebec number approximately 25,000 people.

 Malecite

-The Malécite (or Maliseet, in an older English spelling) comprise one First Nation, the Première Nation Malecite de Viger, whose members live in two communities located in the Bas-St-Laurent region of Quebec.
-The communities are Cacouna and Whitworth.
+The Malécite (or Maliseet, in an older English spelling) in Quebec comprise one First Nation, the Wolastoqiyik Wahsipekuk (Viger) First Nation, whose members live in two communities located in the Bas-Saint-Laurent region of Quebec.
+The communities are Cacouna and Kataskomiq.
 They number approximately 570 people.

 Mi'kmaq

 The Mi'kmaq (or Micmac, in an older English spelling) live in the Canadian Maritime provinces and the Quebec region of the Gaspé Peninsula (French=Gaspésie).
 In Quebec, they number approximately 4,300 people and comprise three First Nations communities: